taddeus/brainfucker/README.md

-This is a minimal compiler for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, written for the purpose of practicing Ocaml LLVM bindings and seeing how well LLVM optimizes arrays.
+This is a minimal compiler for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, written for the purpose of practicing OCaml LLVM bindings and seeing how well LLVM optimizes arrays.
 Brainfuck commands are transformed to LLVM IR, which is generated in such a way that it is easy to optimize for LLVM's `opt` utility.